khalidMhd/ai-call-orchestrator/README.md

 ---

-## Remarks and Design Decisions
+## Remarks

 1. **Why BullMQ is the right choice over Kafka in current scenario?**
-   BullMQ is preferred because it provides built-in concurrency control and retry mechanisms that suit job orchestration out of the box.
+   BullMQ is preferred because it provides built-in concurrency control and retry mechanisms that suit job orchestration.
 It allows faster development with minimal setup and works seamlessly with Redis and Node.js.
    Kafka, while powerful for high-throughput event streaming, adds unnecessary complexity and is overkill for this use case.

 2. **External API Call Simulation**
-   The external AI-Call API call behavior is simulated within the codebase.
-The actual call to the external API is currently commented out with detailed comments explaining the expected flow and assumptions made.
-This helps demonstrate intended integration without depending on an external service.
+   For the external AI-Call API (/api/v1/calls), its expected behavior is simulated and included the logic within the code, which is currently commented out.
+I've added comments to explain the intended flow and assumptions made.

 ## Setup Instructions